51seven/shifting.js/README.md

 Default: `10`

-The interval in `ms` when shifting.js refreshes all element positions.
+The interval in `ms` when shifting.js refreshes all element properties.
 Because of performance optimization shifting.js doesn't update on scroll events.

 #### prepare